-The information contained herein is subject to change without notice.
+O60116EBP The information contained herein is subject to change without notice.
 021023_D TOSHIBA is continually working to improve the quality and reliability of its products.
 Nevertheless, semiconductor devices in general can malfunction or fail due to their inherent electrical sensitivity and vulnerability to physical stress.
 It is the responsibility of the buyer, when utilizing TOSHIBA products, to comply with the standards of safety in making a safe design for the entire system, and to avoid situations in which a malfunction or failure of such TOSHIBA products could cause loss of human life, bodily injury or damage to property.
 In developing your designs, please ensure that TOSHIBA products are used within specified operating ranges as set forth in the most recent TOSHIBA products specifications.
-Also, please keep in mind the precautions and conditions set forth in the "Handling Guide for Semiconductor Devices," or "TOSHIBA Semiconductor Reliability Handbook" etc. 021023_A The TOSHIBA products listed in this document are intended for usage in general electronics applications (computer, personal equipment, office equipment, measuring equipment, industrial robotics, domestic appliances, etc.).
-These TOSHIBA products are neither intended nor warranted for usage in equipment that requires extraordinarily high quality and/or reliability or a malfunctionor failure of which may cause loss of human life or bodily injury ("Unintended Usage").
-Unintended Usage include atomic energy control instruments, airplane or spaceship instruments, transportation instruments, all types of safety devices, etc. Unintended Usage of TOSHIBA products listed in this document shall be made at the customer's own risk.
-021023_B The products described in this document shall not be used or embedded to any downstream products of which manufacture. us sale are prohibited under any applicable laws and regulations.
-060106_Q The information contained herein is presented only as a guide for the applications of our products.
-No responsibility is assumed by TOSHIBA for any infringements of patents or other rights of the third parties which may result from its use.
-No license is granted by implication or otherwise under any patent or patent rights of TOSHIBA or others.
-021023_C
+Also, please keep in mind the precautions and conditions set forth in the "Handling Guide for Semiconductor Devices," or "TOSHIBA Semiconductor Reliability Handbook" etc. 021023_A The TOSHIBA products listed in this document are intended for usage in general electronics applications (computer, personal equipment, industrial robotics, domestic appliances, etc.).
+These TOSHIBA products are neither intended for usage in equipment, industrial robotics, domestic appliances, etc.).
+These TOSHIBA products are neither which may cause loss of human life or bodily injury ("Unintended Usage").
+Unintended Usage include atomic energy control instruments, airplane or spaceship instruments, transportation instruments, traffic signal instruments, combustion control instruments, medical instruments, 021023_B The products described in this document shall not be used or embedded to any downstream products of which manufacture. use and/or